The Future of Print Security: 8 Cyber Security Trends for 2025-2030

 • Securing printing in the remote/home environment (31%)

-To account for these types of cyber security trends (predictions 4 and 5), companies like Y Soft are rethinking their delivery models to remove the burden of security management for CSOs, CIOs, security admins, and IT teams.
+Like many other factors, when it comes to security, print solution providers like Y Soft are rethinking their delivery models to remove the burden of security management for CSOs, CIOs, security admins, and IT teams.

 With SAFEQ Cloud, we can take proper preventative measures, releasing dynamic security updates (I.e., always up to date), conducting regular penetration tests, and frequently performing vulnerability scanning for the entire infrastructure, regardless of locations.

-Employee security training remains a viable way to educate printer operators on print vulnerabilities and document security.
-Yet, it has become more difficult for IT teams to monitor print activity, document security, and endpoint security closely.
+Employee security training remains a viable way to educate printer operators on vulnerabilities and document security.
+Yet, it has become more difficult for IT teams to monitor activity, document security, and endpoint security closely.

-The main reason for this is the increase in Bring Your Own Device (BYOD) policies, which allow remote workers to engage their personal printers in work tasks.
+The main reason for this is the increase in Bring Your Own Device policies, which allow remote workers to engage their personal printers in work tasks.

-Prediction #7.
-Companies Need to Take a Layered, not Singular, Approach to Print Security
+7. Companies Need to Take a Layered, not Singular, Approach to Print Security

 While adopting a Managed Print Service (MPS) is a great way to negate the risks associated with printing, many organizations will find that they need to arm their print services from different angles.